thesuhas/CS302-SE-Notes/Unit 5/DevOps-Pillars.md

 ### Affinity

-- Measure of strength of relationships between individuals, business units teams and even companies.
+- Measure of strength of relationships between individuals, business units, teams and even companies.
 - **Building Affinity** is the process of building these inter-team relationships, navigating different goals or metrics while keeping in mind shared organisational goals and fostering empathy between different groups of people.

 Can be **measured** via: